alexellis/growlab/README.md

 <img src="https://growlab.dev/images/logo-green.svg" alt="Official logo" width="40%">

+## News!

+If you particpated in Growlab 2021, you can [register for our prize draw here](https://forms.gle/ekZuGnuWDfwpaEGd6)

 ## A global contest to grow seeds and share your progress with the Raspberry Pi

 My early growlab